mortie/shoelips/readme.md

 Examples
 --------

-The "examples" folder contains some examples of programs written in shoelips.
+The examples/ folder contains some examples of programs written in shoelips.
 This section is short examples of how to use various features.

 ### def